-Getting to Pattaya
+Getting from Bangkok to Pattaya

-Bangkok to Pattaya by Bus or Minivan, Car or Plane
+How to Travel from Bangkok to Pattaya by Bus or Minivan, Car or Plane

 Pattaya, 147km southeast of Bangkok, is one of the easiest cities to get to, as it is well connected via Highway 7 (Motorway) and Highway 3 (Bangna-Chonburi route).
 Several long-distant buses depart from Bangkok’s Eastern Bus Terminal (Ekamai) every half hour.
 And should you wish to arrive in style, you can even fly from Suvarnabhumi International Airport to U-Tapao Airport in Sattahip.